pvcraven/arcade_book/source/labs/lab_03_function_drawing/function_drawing.rst

 Requirements
 ------------
-Your goal: Draw and animate an image.
+Your goal: Draw an image using functions.

 .. image:: lab_03_example_01.gif